Modeling the long term dynamics of pre-vaccination pertussis: results

-In the unforced SIRS model, $\beta_1=0$, the spectrum does have a pronounced stochastic peak.
-However, it is situated outside the region of interest both for $\gamma=1/40$ $\text{year}^{-1}$ and for $\gamma=1/20$ $\text{year}^{-1}$.
+In the SIRS model, the rate of immunity waning $\gamma$ is a free parameter.
+In the case of the lifelong immunity, $\gamma=0$, the SIRS model reduces to the SIR model considered in the previous section.
+Figure \ref{fig1} shows the model's spectrum for different values of the forcing amplitude $\beta_1$ and two typical values of $\gamma$.
+In the unforced SIRS model, $\beta_1=0$, the spectrum has a pronounced stochastic peak (see the Supplementary Material for the analytical expression of the spectrum).
+However, it is situated outside the region of interest both for $1/\gamma=40$ years and for $1/\gamma=20$ years.
 For fixed $\gamma$ and increasing $\beta_1$, the frequency of the stochastic peak is slightly shifted towards the target region but it remains outside it even for large values of $\gamma$ and, at the same time, the power associated with the annual peak becomes very large.
 Note that if $\beta_1$ is decreased to take into account that non primary infections should not be subject to seasonal forcing in this model the dominant frequency of the stochastic peak is moved even further away from the shaded region.
+We conclude by noting that the SIRS model's spectrum is incompatible with the London and Ontario data unless in the limit of $\gamma\to0$ when it approaches the SIR model.
+The performance of the SIRS model for other values of $R_0$ is also discussed in the Supplementary Material.